Kod3c/PassAndPlaySH/readme.md

 - **Subdirectory hosting** - App works properly when hosted in subdirectories
 - **Responsive design** - Layout works correctly on different screen sizes
 - **Basic PWA functionality** - Service worker and manifest are properly configured
+- **Theme system** - Complete theming with 5 themes and switcher
+- **Mobile player selection** - Intuitive +/- controls for player count adjustment
+- **Touch-friendly interface** - Optimized for mobile devices with large touch targets

 ---

+## Recent Updates (Version 0.6.2)

+### 🎯 Mobile Player Selection System
+- Replaced individual player count buttons with intuitive +/- system
+- Mobile-first design with large touch-friendly controls (4rem on mobile)
+- Centered layout with clean, organized appearance
+- Dynamic updates for role distribution and player input fields

+### 🔧 Technical Improvements
+- Smart button states (disabled at limits)
+- Event-driven UI updates throughout the system
+- Responsive button sizing for different screen sizes
+- Improved mobile experience and touch interaction

+---

 ## Contributing

-This is a personal project in early development.
-The project has successfully completed the foundation phase with SPA routing and basic UI, but the core game mechanics are still being implemented.
-Contributions for the game engine, game state management, and game interface development would be particularly valuable.
+This is a personal project in active development.
+The project has successfully completed the foundation phase with SPA routing, basic UI, and mobile optimization.
+We are currently in Phase 2 implementing the complete game builder and setup system.
+Contributions for the setup system, role management, game configuration, and setup user experience would be particularly valuable.

+**Current Focus Areas:**
+- Game setup flow and role assignment system
+- Game configuration interface and customization
+- Setup validation and error handling
+- Setup state management and persistence
+- Setup user experience and accessibility

 ---